jcmf/glulx-strings/README.md

           else
             cb s.s, addr, addr
             addr = s.addr
-            if addr % align != 0
-              addr += align - (addr % align)
+            if addr % align != 0 then addr += align - (addr % align)

-Now let's finish up by scanning the rest of the address space for strings inlined into code with the "print" or "print_ret" instructions, in case there's something interesting hiding in there.
+And now let's finish up by scanning the rest of the address space for strings inlined into code with the "print" or "print_ret" instructions, in case there's something interesting hiding in there.

       do ->
         code_addr = 0